unboxed/be_valid_asset/README.markdown

 ### Feed validation

-RSS and Atom feeds can be validated from a response, or a string, in the same way as for xhtml or CSS.  e.g.
+RSS and Atom feeds can be validated from a response, or a string, in the same way as for html or CSS.  e.g.

     describe FooController do
       integrate_views